adhisimon/Simple-DBF-Browser/README.txt

 We only provide binary build for MS Windows because we don't have access to other operating system but MS Windows and Linux.

 Building on other operating system should be easy.
-We looking for contributor to make a binary build on other operating system.
+We are looking for contributor to make a binary build on other operating system.
 If you want to contribute and have an access to a Mac OS X or other operating systems, please contact us at contact@mondial.co.id.